High-Dimensional Continuous Control Using Generalized Advantage Estimation: Discussion

 We have provided an intuitive but informal analysis of the problem of advantage function estimation, and justified the generalized advantage estimator, which has two parameters $\gamma,\lambda$ which adjust the bias-variance tradeoff.
 We described how to combine this idea with trust region policy optimization and a trust region algorithm that optimizes a value function, both represented by neural networks.
 Combining these techniques, we are able to learn to solve difficult control tasks that have previously been out of reach for generic reinforcement learning methods.

 Our main experimental validation of generalized advantage estimation is in the domain of simulated robotic locomotion.
-In these domains, the $\lambda=0$ As shown in our experiments, choosing an appropriate intermediate value of $\lambda$ in the range $[0.9, 0.99]$ usually results in the best performance.
+As shown in our experiments, choosing an appropriate intermediate value of $\lambda$ in the range $[0.9, 0.99]$ usually results in the best performance.
 A possible topic for future work is how to adjust the estimator parameters $\gamma,\lambda$ in an adaptive or automatic way.

 One question that merits future investigation is the relationship between value function estimation error and policy gradient estimation error.
 If this relationship were known, we could choose an error metric for value function fitting that is well-matched to the quantity of interest, which is typically the accuracy of the policy gradient estimation.
 Some candidates for such an error metric might include the Bellman error or projected Bellman error, as described in \cite{bhatnagar2009convergent}.